ericmeltzer/disaster-survival-manual/planning_and_kits.md

 * Following a disaster, many people experience a profound loss of privacy which can impact their psychological and physical well-being.
 Arranging for even the most elementary privacy in the form of a temporary blanket barrier may help people better cope with their situation.
 * Sleep deprivation can have serious consequences for your judgment, reaction time, and other skills needed to keep you safe.
 Be sure to get your sleep whenever and wherever you can.

+**Vision**
-**Vision** If you can't see you are significantly handicapped during an emergency.

-* Be sure to include lighting in your shelter plans.
+* If you can't see you are significantly handicapped during an emergency.
+Be sure to include emergency lighting (flashlights, lanterns, candles).

-Vehicles, tents, tarps
-Mass care shelters
+* Likewise, include back-up prescription eyewear, safety goggles (to protect your eyes from airborne particulates), sunglasses, and eye drops to hydrate or flush foreign particles from your eyes.
+* A magnifying glass may be useful in helping you remove small splinters and can also be used to start a fire.

 **Sanitation**
-* Skin, Hair, Mouth
-* Urine and Feces
-* Other Waste Products
+* Your skin and hair may become very dirty and smelly.
+Place some large, moistened sanitary wipes in your kit for a quick wipedown.
+* Pack a toothbrush and toothpaste to try to maintain oral hygiene.
+* People will continue to poop and pee, so you will want to be ready with tome toilet paper and/or sanitary wipes.
+You can turn a five gallon pail into a temporary toilet, and bury human waste as necessary.
+Children in diapers and adults with incontinence or ostomy products need to have their supplies included in your kit.
+* Other organic waste products, such as spoiled food and pet waste will also need to be accounted for.
+Remember, normal sanitation services (sewer, running water, trash services) may not be available for some time.
+Plan accordingly.

 **Safety Needs:**
 * Personal Security